 “It’s a philosophy designed to make us more resilient, happier, more virtuous and more wise–and as a result, better people, better parents and better professionals.” — Ryan Holiday, The Daily Stoic

 The word Stoic refers to the Greek Stoa Poikile, meaning ‘painted porch’.
 This porch was erected in the 5th century BC and was where the philosophy originated in the discussions between a merchant named Zeno and his followers.
-Many philosophers and practitioners of what later became known as Stoicism came after Zeno, but the main figures we refer to are Marcus Aurelius, (The Roman Emperor) playwright and political advisor Seneca, and Epictetus, a slave who went on to become a prominent teacher.
+Many philosophers and practitioners of what later became known as Stoicism came after Zeno, but the main figures we refer to are Marcus Aurelius, the Roman Emperor; playwright and political advisor Seneca and Epictetus, a slave who went on to become a prominent teacher.
 These people lived at different times, but one thing they all shared was an experience and understanding of adversity, suffering, turmoil and conflict.
-Whether it was war, plague, slavery, exile or fear, these three lived through the worst of it, and were able to process their experiences and live well in spite of them.
+Whether it was war, plague, slavery, exile or fear, these three lived through the worst of it and were able to process their experiences and live well in spite of them.

 The challenges we face today are not trivial.
-As I write now, we are 34 minutes away from the whole of the greater Sydney area going into a 2 week lockdown, (an announcement which has come in the time I’ve been writing).
+As I write now, we are thirty-four minutes away from the whole of the greater Sydney area going into a two-week lockdown (an announcement which has come in the time I’ve been writing).
 Many people have lost their jobs, livelihoods, family members, health and lives due to this pandemic.
 And many people face other unimaginable challenges on a day to day basis.
 As actors, our careers and industry are in disarray, and suddenly our futures seem scary and uncertain.
 The point of stoicism is not to diminish the seriousness of these challenges.
 It does not seek to trivialise.
 Instead, it seeks to teach us that suffering and adversity is a certainty in life, and we have the opportunity to learn to live in spite of that adversity, or be crushed beneath its weight.

 A word we hear getting thrown around describing what an actor needs to be is resilient.
 We must bear constant rejection.
 We must withstand periods of uncertainty.
 We must look after ourselves after countless disappointments, and continue striving forward in spite of them.
 This word, resilience is at the heart of Stoicism.
 It is one of the key results of practising the methodology of stoicism, and this is why I feel it is essential to share with actors.